-October 2023 Daily Guides by Dr. Ernest Holmes and Rev. Dr. Jesse Jennings
+October 2024 Daily Guides by Rev. Dr. Jesse G. Jennings and Dr. Ernest Holmes

 The Daily Guides have always been a beloved section of this publication.
 Each month, new spiritual guidance is imparted by members of the Centers for Spiritual Living communities.
 It’s lifelong insight you can’t find anywhere but Guide for Spiritual Living: Science of Mind magazine.